-I believe that good design is functional and easy to understand, but great design is impactful and delightful.
-Success in design is achieved not when there is nothing left to add but when there is nothing left to remove.
+I believe that design is the act of making something desirable.
+Good design is familiar, functional, and easy to understand.
+Great design is impactful and delightful.
+Success in design is achieved not when nothing is left to add but when nothing is left to remove.

-These days, as the sole designer at a small startup, I spend most of my time doing product research, designing interfaces, and coding them.
+Having spent many days as a sole designer at a small startup, I spent a lot of time doing product research, designing interfaces, and coding them.
 Yes, I'm a designer who codes.
-You know, the stuff described in the industry as "product design."
+You know, the stuff described in the industry as product design.
 It's a complex (and valuable) mix of UX and UI design with some business strategy, system design, copywriting, creative and art direction, critical thinking, information architecture, and problem-solving.

-Whether as a lead or manager, I strive to help companies create the conditions for design to flourish, fostering design culture and vision, refining strategies, and de-risking projects.
-I love to develop systems, frameworks, and processes so the groups of people I work with can operate better, be more creative and productive, and feel happier, appreciated, valued, and empowered to do their best work.
+Regardless of the role, I strive to help companies create the conditions for design to flourish, fostering design culture and vision, refining strategies, and de-risking projects.
+I love to develop systems, frameworks, and processes so the groups I work with can operate better, be more creative and productive, and feel happier, appreciated, valued, and empowered to do their best work.

-Here is an incomplete summary of skills: design leadership, organization design, design processes, systems thinking, product strategy, design strategy, product design, interaction design, visual design, creative and art direction, recruiting and hiring, coaching and mentorship, performance management, team-building, cross-functional leadership, and collaboration.
+An incomplete summary of my skills includes design leadership, organization design, design processes, systems thinking, product strategy, design strategy, product design, interaction design, visual design, creative and art direction, recruiting and hiring, coaching and mentorship, performance management, team-building, cross-functional leadership and collaboration, and software engineering.

-I also build an employee engagement tool called Niko so everyone at any level in a company — from interns to the CEO — can submit, vote on, and respond to questions and suggestions.
+I'm a founder too.
+I built an employee engagement tool called Niko so everyone at any level in a company — from interns to the CEO — can submit, vote on, and respond to questions and suggestions.
 It helps companies preserve organizational knowledge and expose history and decision-making.
-I'm an armchair organizational psychologist, so if you want to talk about that, get in touch.
+I'm an armchair organizational psychologist, so get in touch if you want to talk about that.